carlosnavarroc/carlosnavarroc.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-# AI Systems for Healthcare & Real-World Applications

-**Electrical Engineer (PhD) · Data Scientist · University Lecturer**
+# Electrical Engineer (PhD) · Data Scientist · University Lecturer

 I design and deploy end-to-end AI systems in healthcare, industry, and scientific environments, focusing on solutions that move from research into real-world impact.